-This slow cooker turkey cabbage soup is that rare and coveted combination of a delicious comfort food that’s also totally healthy.
+This slow cooker turkey cabbage soup is made with ground turkey and lots of vegetables.
+It’s that rare unicorn of a delicious comfort food that’s also totally healthy.
 And, of course, it’s super duper simple.

 Over the summer, my mom made a ginormous batch of this turkey cabbage soup to take on our family’s vacation for the week.
 The plan was that we’d stash it in the fridge, and eat it for lunch all week long.
 Unfortunately, it was gone on the second day!

 Since it’s chock full of veggies, we thought that the soup would only be popular with the grown-ups in the house, but once the kids got a taste of it they gobbled it up, too.
 (Get the turkey pun?) :)

 When my mom came to visit us in Houston last month, I asked her to make the turkey soup again.
 This time, I took copious notes so I could A) add it to my own soup rotation, and B) share it with y’all!

 You don’t have to make this soup in a crockpot / slow cooker.
 A big soup pot on the stove top will do just fine.
 But there’s something so nice about getting everything prepped in the morning, and coming home to dinner all and warm and waiting.

 With the holidays right around the corner, this is the perfect time to share the recipe.
 First of all, it provides a nice, healthy balance to all of the holiday indulgences that are about to occur (I’m talking to you, cranberry sugar cookies!).